JadyMcIntyre/directory_cleaner/README.md

-# directory_cleaner
-A Python script that cleans up a given directory, by moving all files into ordered folders based on file extension.

 ## Description

 The `directory_cleaner` is a Python script that helps organize files in a specified directory by automatically sorting them into folders based on their file extensions.
 This tool is particularly useful for cleaning up cluttered directories, such as Downloads folders or project directories with mixed file types.